Purpose#

 </div>

-The title block is also hidden when Root.Page.Breadcrumbs.size > 2 (i.e. deeper navigation paths where the breadcrumb already provides context).
+It is also hidden when Root.Page.Breadcrumbs.size > 2 (deeper navigation paths where the breadcrumb already provides context).

 The breadcrumb UI is always rendered from the layout:{% render 'Components\\Breadcrumb\\Default' %}